philippjeschek/bolt-dragsort/README.md

 Author: Philipp Jeschek

-This extension enables drag and drop sorting for records in the backend.
+This extension enables drag and drop sorting for records in the backend of Bolt 5.

 Installation: